Soils: Past, Present and Future

 - Figures and tables should not be included, though graphical abstracts may be included

-- Submissions should include a list of all authors and, if accepted, the author or one of the co-authors must be available to present the work at the event from Monday 6 to Tuesday 7 September.
+- Submissions should include a list of all authors and, if accepted, the author or one of the co-authors must be available to present the work at the event from with dates to be confirmed.
 If this will not be possible, please withdraw your abstract as early as possible

 - By submitting the abstract, the author(s) declare that they are authorised to submit the abstract on behalf of all author(s) and that the work is theirs